-There is no denying it, if your foundation walls appear in any way similar to the images above, you have visual confirmation that your concrete block / cinder block walls have water trapped inside the blocks.
-Additionally, it is highly likely that you have at least occasional basement leaks, moisture wicking through the blocks into the air in your basement causing a damp basement, and/or water entering your home beneath the basement floor slab, and unfortunately, the ideal conditions for the premature deterioration of your foundation walls.
-There in only one way to solve this problem: have your block foundation walls waterproofed.
+There is no denying it, if your foundation walls appear in any way similar to the images above, you have visual confirmation that your concrete block / cinder block walls have water trapped inside the blocks, or moisture wicking through them.
+If your walls look like this it is highly likely that you have at least occasional basement leaks, moisture wicking through the blocks into the air in your basement causing a damp basement, and/or water entering your home beneath the basement floor slab, and unfortunately, the ideal conditions for the premature deterioration of your foundation walls.
+There is only one way to solve this problem: waterproof your foundation.

 The illustration below depicts the typical flow of water within concrete block basement walls (double click the image to enlarge it).

-Concrete block foundation walls have an inherent weakness in that there are mortar joints on all sides of the blocks (the same as any brick wall).
-There is a general tendency for mortar joints to develop some hairline cracks over time, typically due to the thermal cycling of the blocks and the mortar, in this case, due to two slightly different materials expanding and contracting at different rates; also, the swelling and shrinking of the soil in response to precipitation puts pressure on the mortar joints.
+Block foundation walls have an inherent weakness in that there are mortar joints on all sides of the blocks (the same as any brick wall).
+There is a general tendency for mortar joints to develop some hairline cracks over time, typically due to the swelling and shrinking (eg. expansion and contraction of clay soils) of the soil in response to precipitation putting hydrostatic pressure on the mortar joints.

 Do you find that your basement is too damp?
 Click on this link for information on damp proofing.